TrevorBuchanan/AgAIDResearch/ProjectNotes.md

 # Project Notes:

+**NOTICE:**
+This project was originally intended to be a yield prediction program only.
+The image processing portions were part of another project.
+The code for both is in this project because both took place during the same AgAID research internship.

 * Spring wheat crop was planted on the 25th of April
 * The year the data was taken from (2022) held favorable conditions for all crops so crop conditions, including VI's, were more homogeneous than what is usually expected.
 The low variance in the VI from 2022's